zgulde/typedMessage/README.md

 - message text and display element
     - `text([message])` both a getter and a setter, will return the current message or will change the message
     - `display([$display])` both a getter and a setter, will return the current display element, or set a new one
-- All displaying and setting methods will return the object, so they can be chained together
+- All displaying and setting methods will return the object, so they can be chained together thusly:

     `myMessage.text('lorem ipsum').delay(1.5).duration(4).show();`